Choose language

 • Continued agricultural use within the site through grazing of sheep between the rows of solar panels, thereby using the land for both energy generation and agriculture during the operational phase of the solar farm.
 The land will be returned to its previous use after the life of the project, and often soils benefit from a sustained period without intensive agricultural use.

-Through the consultation process, we are also keen to hear about any other potential local benefits that we could facilitate or deliver directly.
-We look forward to sharing more information about this soon and receiving your suggestions.
+We are also keen to hear about any other potential local benefits that we could facilitate or deliver directly.
+We look forward to receiving your suggestions.

 Contents